GrainyTV/PngCompressor/README.md

 ## Installation

-Building from source is straightforward.
+Building from source is pretty straightforward.
 Follow these steps:

 1. Clone this repository to your local machine.